Shelley Lamprell-Josephs

 Introduction

 I am a qualified, highly experienced compassionate and empathic Counsellor, Psychotherapist and Supervisor, with a 'whole-person' approach, who has had many years experience in caring and supporting people of all ages.
-I believe that everyone should be treated as an individual, looking at the best, personal approach possible.
+I believe that everyone should be treated as an individual, and I look at the best, personal approach to empower you to create the changes you want to see in your life.

 I completely understand the struggles of reaching out to ask for help when facing difficult and painful times throughout life.
 I am here to support you in the best way I can, and stay beside you through your individual therapy journey.